uhray/crud/README.md

 * <i>getError</i>: after the response text is converted to JSON, it calls this function to find out the error part of the response.

 * <i>getMetadata</i>: after the response text is converted to JSON, it calls this function to find out the metadata part of the response.

+* <i>defaultQuery</i>: A query object that will be appended to every request.
+Useful for an API token or something like that.

 ### API